June 24

 - Oregon State University wins the 2007 College World Series in the first finals rematch in 34 years, as they face the University of North Carolina.
 They become the first College World Series champion to have finished under .500 in conference play, having gone 10-14 in the Pacific-10 Conference and almost being left out of the field of 64 for the tournament.
 They only trail for one inning out of 45 in the CWS and handily win the finale, 9 - 3.

-- Roger Clemens makes his first relief appearance in 22 years, 341 days, a new MLB record.
+- Roger Clemens makes his first relief appearance in 22 years, 341 days, a new major league record.
 Steve Carlton (15 years, 343 days) had held the record previously.
 Clemens had not pitched in relief since his rookie season.
-He volunteered to fill in when the Yankees had worn out their bullpen in 13 innings a day previously.
+He volunteered to fill in when the Yankees had worn out their bullpen in 13 innings yesterday.

-- 2008 - For the first time since game 7 of the 1960 World Series, the New York Yankees visit Pittsburgh, PA.
-After Bill Mazeroski, the hero of that game 7, throws out the first pitch, the home team pulls off a reenactment of 1960, upsetting New York.
+- 2008 - For the first time since Game 7 of the 1960 World Series, the New York Yankees visit Pittsburgh, PA.
+After Bill Mazeroski, the hero of that Game 7, throws out the ceremonial first pitch, the home team pulls off a reenactment of their last meeting, upsetting New York.
 The Pirates top the Yanks, 12 - 5, with six Bucs getting multiple hits.
 Ryan Doumit goes 3 for 5 with a homer, two runs and two RBI and Freddy Sanchez scores three times while Alex Rodriguez, Derek Jeter and Jason Giambi go a combined 1 for 12.

 - 2009: